luetkemj/jsrlt/tutorial/part2.md

 For a formal and rather dry definition we can turn to wikipedia:

 > ECS follows the composition over inheritance principle that allows greater flexibility in defining entities where every object in a game's scene is an entity (e.g. enemies, bullets, vehicles, etc.).
-Every entity consists of one or more components which contains data or state.
+Every entity consists of one or more components which contain data or state.
 Therefore, the behavior of an entity can be changed at runtime by systems that add, remove or mutate components.
 This eliminates the ambiguity problems of deep and wide inheritance hierarchies that are difficult to understand, maintain and extend. - [wikipedia](https://en.wikipedia.org/wiki/Entity_component_system)

 At it's core ECS is just a way to manage your application state.
 State is stored in components, entities are collections of those components, and systems run logic on those entities in order to add, remove, and mutate their components.